Traditional Hausa medicine

-This article is about traditional Hausa medicine practised by the Hausa people of West Africa.
-Hausa medicine is heavily characterized by Islamic influence and traditional, African-style herbology, and religious practices which are still prevalent today.
+Traditional Hausa medicine is practiced by the Hausa people of West Africa.
+Hausa medicine is heavily characterized by Islamic influence, traditional African-style herbology, and religious practices which are still prevalent today.
 Many traditional healing methods such as religious and spiritual healing are often used alongside modern medicine among Hausa villages and cities.

 Pre-Islamic influence

-The bokaye (singular: boka (m), bokanya (f)) and the yan bori (singular: Dan bori (m),Yar bori (f)) are the most commonly known practitioners of herbology in Hausa society before the arrival of Islamic culture.
+The bokaye (singular: boka (m), bokanya (f)) and the yan bori (singular: Dan bori (m), Yar bori (f)) are the most commonly known practitioners of herbology in Hausa society before the arrival of Islamic culture.

 The boka was a herbologist who subsisted on collecting and selling medical herbs and advice.
 It was common for the boka to be a farmer of his own medicinal herbs.
 The boka was not a spiritual healer; his or her medicine relied on herbs and was only used for minor ailments such as headaches or upset stomachs.

 Spiritual healing was carried out by the yan bori, a practice which did not continue after Islam took root in Hausa society.
 The herbs that the bokaye used, and likely still use, are kept secret from the buyer.
 To this day it is difficult to determine just how well the herbs work as a healing agent due to the bokaye not revealing the ingredients of their medicines.
 The secrecy of the bokaye creates an inability to determine the effectiveness of Hausa traditional medicine.
 The bokaye knew how to use specific parts of a plant, its seasons and harvesting conditions, and where it grew in the wild as well as how to farm it.
 They also knew how to detoxify certain plants by controlling their pollination, or by cross-pollinating them with less potent plants in order to attain a more usable medicine.

 The yan bori were animists, as were the Hausa.
 The yan bori would pray and perform rituals to spirits based on the patient's ailment.
 The yan bori believed in spiritual possession and though they had many named spirits to govern over the world, they also believed in nameless spirits which could possess a man and must be cleansed from his body.
 This faith healing would not uncommonly be accompanied by herbal medicine from a bokaye, assuming the patient could afford to visit both.
 The yan bori's survival into the Hausa society's adaptation of Islam was facilitated by their willingness to adopt more contemporary, and Muslim, spirits as the societal shift began to occur.